3dgeo-heidelberg/helios/BUILDME.md

 ```
 Build can be accelerated using multithreading.
 The number of threads can be specified with -j argument.
-For instance, to compil using 6 threads:
+For instance, to compile using 6 threads:
 ```
 make -j 6
 ```